Diogoamorim27/GodotTutorials/Branching Dialogue System/Tutorial.md

 Straight away we store the access point to our _VBox_ in a variable (don't forget static typing!
 It's good for you and the enviroment).

-Since *"choices"* are the actual values of the strings, as our *"for"* loop will go over them, we need to count the index ourselves, by creating a *"choice_index"* variable.
+Since `choices` are the actual values of the strings, as our `for` loop will go over them, we need to count the index ourselves, by creating a `choice_index` variable.

-What we're doing basically is, to each choice, we add an instance of the class *"Button"* to our dictionary in the same index as the *"choices"* vector.
-We then add them as children of the *"choice_container"* and assign their text to the buttons.
-Finally, we increase *"choice_index"*.
+What we're doing basically is, to each choice, we add an instance of the class `Button` to our dictionary in the same index as the `choices` vector.
+We then add them as children of the `choice_container` and assign their text to the buttons.
+Finally, we increase `choice_index`.

 ![](Pictures/Options_shown.gif)